xwiki/xwiki-dev-tools/xwiki-debug-eclipse/README.txt

-This is a Eclipse project used to easily debug a complete XWiki Enterprise (it can also be used for XWiki Enterprise Manager since it comes with it dependencies).
+This is a Eclipse project used to easily debug a complete XWiki Enterprise.

 = PREREQUISITES =